Cincinnati Bengals and county reach tentative $470M deal to renovate Paycor Stadium and extend lease

-CINCINNATI (AP) — The Cincinnati Bengals and local officials have reached a tentative deal to make $470 million in renovations to Paycor Stadium and keep the team there for at least the next 11 years.
+CINCINNATI (AP) — The Cincinnati Bengals and local officials have reached a tentative deal to make $470 million in renovations to Paycor Stadium and keep the team there through at least 2036.

 The preliminary agreement announced Thursday still needs final approval from the team and Hamilton County commissioners.